 - 2. Trimble Data Transfer utility.
 This program is used to download data from the TSC2 data collector and from the R7 roving receiver. - 3.
 Trimble Configuration Toolbox.
-Used for configuring the R7 roving receiver for static surveys. - 4.
-Trimble GPS Configurator.
-Similar to Configuration Toolbox, but with more advanced programming features.
+Configure R7 roving receiver for static surveys. - 4.
+Microsoft ActiveSync.
+Used to connect to the TSC2 data collector for downloading data with Trimble Data Transfer utility.